wb2osz/direwolf/README.md

 ![](tnc-test-cd-results.png)

 Dire Wolf now includes [FX.25](https://en.wikipedia.org/wiki/FX.25_Forward_Error_Correction) which adds Forward Error Correction (FEC) in a way that is completely compatible with existing systems.
 If both ends are capable of FX.25, your information will continue to get through under conditions where regular AX.25 is completely useless.
+This was originally developed for satellites and is now seeing widespread use on HF.

 ![](fx25.png)